-Available connectors include one 24-pin Blue connector and one RS-232 DE9S connector.
+Available connectors include: one RS-485 or one Fiber Optic connection, one 24-pin blue connector, one RS-232 DB9S connector (front panel).
 See Figure 2-1 for the locations of these external connectors.

-The external connectors for the control are made to the 24-pin connection, P2.
-For example, if external dry contacts are being used to control the voltage reduction Step #1 function, connections for these contacts may be made between Pin 10 and Pin 18 as shown in Figure 6-1.
-The dry contact inputs for voltage reduction, motor seal-in, counter input, and neutral detection must be "wetted" by connection to Pin 10.
+The external connections for the control are made to the 24-pin connector, P2.
+For example, if external dry contacts are being used to control the voltage reduction step #1 function, connections for these contacts may be made between Pin 10 and Pin 18 as shown in Figure 6-1.
+The dry contact inputs for voltage reduction, motor seal-in, counter input and neutral detection must be "wetted" by connecting to terminal Pin 10.